-- Adheres to state law requirements that return on investment be subordinate to objectives of safety and liquidity - Developed and annually reviewed in conjunction with our financial and investment advisors - Annual Board review is not required by State Code, but is an Authority practice - Awarded Investment Policy Certificate of Excellence Award in 2008 and 2010 by Association of Public Treasurers of United States and Canada.
-Investment Policy will be submitted for the 2011 award in June.
+- Developed and annually reviewed in conjunction with our financial and investment advisors - Annual Board review is not required by State Code, but is an Authority practice - Awarded Investment Policy Certificate of Excellence Award in 2008 and 2010 by Association of Public Treasurers of United States and Canada.
+Investment Policy will be submitted for the 2012 award in June.